Here are some “do’s and don’ts”: the basics of the application process.

 - Also ask friends, parents, or others you respect to weigh in on the application.

-- Don't hesitate to contact the Writing Center to help you with punctuation, grammar, style, and/or organization if needed.
+- Don’t hesitate to contact the writing center to help you with punctuation, grammar, style, organization, or content gaps if needed.

 Play it safe

 - Back up your files frequently.

 - Work in Word, save a copy of your polished answer or essay as a Plain Text (.txt) file, then cut and paste into your online application.
 The .txt version gets rid of a lot of extraneous code that might show up poorly in scholarship application systems.
 By working in Word or something similar, you avoid the risk of not saving often enough on the application form itself and losing your work.

 - Keep a copy of all your major drafts, especially your final application and essays.